 Introduction to the History of the Netherlands

-The timetable will be available by June 15st on the website.
+The timetable is available on the Dutch Studies website

 Mode of instruction

 Total course load of the course: 5EC (140 hours)

 * Seminars and lectures: 2 hours per week x 14 weeks = 28 hours

 * Time for studying the compulsory literature (and to prepare for the exams): 80 hours

 * Time for writing and submitting small class assignments: 30 hours

 Assessment and Weighing